edwardspeyer/heat-ledger/README.md

 ## Linux Requirements

-You will want to compile pygame from source if you don't already have it (the stable `1.9.1release` of pygame is far too old.)
+You will want to compile pygame from source if you don't already have it, and you will want to compile the tip of the current development branch (the stable `1.9.1release` of pygame is far too old and buggy) which is available via Mercurial.

 The following will probably work for any Debian or Ubuntu type distribution.
 I installed my copy of pygame in `/opt`: